ArthurClemens/polythene/docs/components/mithril/drawer.md

 * Optionally use:
   * `fixed: true` - to show the drawer on top of all other content (except for dialogs and notifications); the drawer can be created at a deeper level than the root component by giving it a CSS style `position:fixed`
   * `backdrop: true` - to show a tinted backdrop
-  * `z` - a number between 0 and 5 to set the shadow depth; 1 is a good default value
+  * `shadowDepth` - a number between 0 and 5 to set the shadow depth; 1 is a good default value

 <a id="bottom-drawer"></a>
 #### Bottom drawer